Thomas-Gelf/icingaweb2-module-incentage/README.md

 </result>
 ```

-The result also contains an `icIcingaObject` tag.
+The result also contains an `isIcingaObject` tag.
 It tells whether a related
 Icinga object exists.

 Generic Errors